lombardtokenizer/lombardtokenizer.github.io/data/Avid/sp43/Readme.md

-Male speaker for intra conversion
+Male speaker for inter conversion